balcsida/about/handbook/engineering/search/product.md

 On the last Thursday of an iteration:

 - The EM for the team:
-    - Creates a GitHub project for the iteration.
     - Creates a section in the [planning document](https://docs.google.com/document/d/1swnkQwd724IB_HP3_Mw3KkFnfl45t-PmWcNo_1gtkQM/edit#), outlining a draft of current projects / priorities.
 - The team:
     - Adds notes to the planning document outlining how they plan to contribute to current projects / priorities, adds any missing projects / priorities, adds any questions on missing context.